Crward/source/README.md

 I am unsure where this repo was originally hosted -- as I recall it was among the subdirectories for vassal development, but I've lost the exact address.

+The Source directory splits into "Net" and "COM," then a fairly long trail of subdirectories leads to his work on OCS (in Net) and Twilight in the Easte (TITE) (in COM).